Metriplectic relaxation to equilibria: Summary and conclusions

 We have considered the question of whether, given a metriplectic system with Hamiltonian function $\fun{H}$ and (dissipated) entropy $\fun{S}$, the orbit with initial condition $u_0$, in the long-time limit, converges to a minimum of $\fun{S}$ on the surface of constant Hamiltonian $\{ u \colon \fun{H}(u) = \fun{H}(u_0)\}$.
 This question is interesting in itself, since many physical systems are metriplectic, but our work is mainly motivated by the idea of utilizing artificial metriplectic systems as relaxation methods for the computation of equilibria of fluids and plasmas.

 We have shown that, in general, the answer is negative.
 For finite-dimensional metriplectic systems, we have given a sufficient condition, Proposition~\ref{th:mod-Lyapunov}, under which an orbit relaxes to a constrained entropy minimum.
 These results are proven by means of a natural extension of the Lyapunov stability theorem for systems with constants of motion.
-One key assumption in Proposition~\ref{th:mod-Lyapunov} is that the metric bracket should be specifically degenerate, or minimally degenerate if the Hamiltonian is the only constant of motion.
+One key assumption in Proposition~\ref{th:mod-Lyapunov} is that the metric bracket should be specifically degenerate with respect to a given finite set of constants of motion, or minimally degenerate if the Hamiltonian is the only constant of motion.
+Recall, a metric bracket is specifically degenerate if its null space is spanned by the gradients of a finite number of invariant functions $\fun{I}^\alpha$, the constants of motion, and minimally degenerate if its null space is spanned by the gradient of the Hamiltonian alone.
+The introduction of the concepts of specifically and minimally degenerate brackets is justified by Proposition~\ref{th:mod-Lyapunov} for finite dimensional systems, and generalized without proofs to the case of infinite-dimensional systems in section~\ref{sec:infinite-dim}.
 In addition, we have generalized the Polyak--{\L}ojasiewicz condition for the exponential convergence of gradient flows, to the case of metriplectic system.
-The finite-dimensional results have been extended to the infinite-dimensional case without proof, and supported by a number of examples only.
-In Section~\ref{sec:simple}, we have studied quite in details a specific equilibrium problem for the reduced Euler equation.
+The finite-dimensional results have been extended to the infinite-dimensional case without proof, and supported by a number of examples.
+In Section~\ref{sec:simple}, we have studied quite in detail a specific equilibrium problem for the reduced Euler equation.
 We constructed two relaxation methods based upon two metriplectic systems: one is specifically degenerate and the other one is not.
 The results of our numerical experiments with these two relaxation mechanisms can be explained in terms of the theoretical results.

+In the second part of the paper, we have proposed a class of metric brackets that have been put forward as a generalization of the Landau collision operator, which is included in the class as a special case, Section~\ref{sec:coll-like-metr}.
+For this reason we propose the term ``collision-like'' brackets.
+Checking if collision-like brackets are specifically degenerate reduces to checking two separate conditions, and this is usually simpler.